 - POS signature transactions are limited to 25 per day.

 Business Days.
 Landmark’s business days for the purpose of this disclosure are Monday through Friday, except holidays recognized by us and the Federal Reserve.
-ATMs, POS terminals, Automated Account Access, Online Banking and Mobile Banking are generally open, but not always accessible, 24 hours a day, 7 days a week.
+ATMs, POS terminals, Automated Account Access, Digital Banking and Mobile Banking are generally open, but not always accessible, 24 hours a day, 7 days a week.

 In Case of Errors or Questions About Your Electronic Services Transaction.
 Call us at (262) 796-4500 or write to us at:

 Landmark Credit Union

 Attn: Digital Banking

 New Berlin, WI 53151-0870